google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Final Thoughts

-Monitoring temperature with a leave-in probe BBQ thermometer is the only thanks to knowing exactly what’s happening inside a beef brisket, smoked turkey, baby back ribs, or pulled pork butt as they come up to temp “low and slow” in a smoker.
+Monitoring temperature with a leave-in probe BBQ thermometer is the only thanks to know exactly what’s happening inside a beef brisket, smoked turkey, baby back ribs, or pulled pork butt as they come up to temp “low and slow” in a smoker.

 Leave a Comment